 Agricultural ERAs are specifically described in section 79 Environmental Protection Act 1994 as cattle grazing, horticulture or the cultivation of another crop (e.g. bananas or sugarcane) carried out in the Great Barrier Reef catchment (PDF, 1.3MB).

 Some Agricultural ERAs are subject to prescribed methodologies (bananas and sugarcane) or agricultural ERA standard (grazing) that detail minimum practice agricultural standards that are to be complied with.
 These new requirements for agricultural ERAs are rolling out from 1 December 2019 to 1 December 2022.
-Read more information on the new requirements.

 Find additional resources on reef protection regulations.